Find out why predictive maintenance data analytics is so important in building a machine learning-powered solution for EV charging stations.

 Supervised ML algorithms are a great fit for predictions made on a set of examples.
 They can help with classification problems and regression problems.

-Unsupervised ML algorithms are for unlabeled data and the cases we need to find hidden characteristics in a dataset.
+Unsupervised ML algorithms are for unlabeled data and cases we need to find hidden characteristics in a dataset.
 Unsupervised ML algorithms can help to find anomalous data.

-Articulating the problem (using Predictive Maintenance to determine when the station will break down).
+Articulating the problem (using predictive maintenance to determine when the station will break down).

 Finding out that data comes directly from charging devices in EV Stations.

 Determining quantifiable outputs (as an output we agreed to expect the date when the station will go out of order)

 Together with our partner, we've decided that an ultimate goal for the ML project would be to implement a predictive maintenance solution for different EV charging stations they install for their clients.
 Only after precise problem framing we moved to data analysis.

 After the series of meetings with Intelliarts, our partners made the strategic decision to perform a thorough predictive maintenance data analysis first.
 For every project that relies on data, we use the CRISP-DM methodology, which we find more useful than analogs like KDD and SEMMA as it has a very important “Business Understanding” phase.
 Previously, we compared all three methodologies, so if you want to know more details on why we decided to pick CRISP-DM, you can check out this article for a deeper breakdown.

 Here are the stages of CRISP-DM methodology: